Structural Reductions and Stutter Sensitive Properties: Introduction

 This paper shows that structural reductions can in fact be used even for fragments of LTL that are \emph{not} stutter insensitive.
-We identify two fragments that we call \emph{shortening insensitive} (if a word is in the language, any version that stutters less also) or \emph{lengthening insensitive} (if a word is in the language, any version that stutters more also).
+We identify two fragments that we call \emph{shortening insensitive} (if a word is in the language, then so is any version that stutters less) or \emph{lengthening insensitive} (if a word is in the language, then so is any version that stutters more).
 Based on this classification we introduce two semi-decision procedures that provide a reliable verdict only in one direction: e.g. presence of counter examples is reliable for lengthening insensitive properties, but absence is not.
-We also propose to decompose properties to partition their language into stutter insensitive, shortening insensitive and lengthening insensitive parts, allowing to use structural reductions even if the property is not globally insensitive to length.
+We also propose to decompose properties to partition their language into stutter insensitive, shortening insensitive and lengthening insensitive parts, allowing one to use structural reductions even if the property is not globally insensitive to length.

 The paper is structured as follows, Section~\ref{sec:defs} presents the definitions and notations relevant to our setting in an abstract manner, focusing on the level of description of a language.
 Section~\ref{sec:red} instantiates these definitions in the more concrete setting of LTL verification.
-Section~\ref{sec:perfs} provides experimental evidence supporting the claim that the method is both applicable to many formulae and can significantly improve state of the art model-checkers.
+Section~\ref{sec:perfs} provides experimental evidence supporting the claim that the method we propose is both applicable to many formulae and can significantly improve state of the art model-checkers.
 Section~\ref{sec:extension} introduces several extensions to the approach, providing new material with respect to~\cite{forte22}.
 Some related work is presented in Section~\ref{sec:related} before concluding.